 However, if there is a month when you do end up spending the entire amount you’ve budgeted for that line item, it is OK.
 There is no stress because you’ve overspent.
 You’ve actually spent the amount you budgeted.
 It just means no extra savings that month.

 Once you can change your attitude and knowing how you personally handle money, you can change your budget.
 That can change your spending and result in success in actually following — and sticking to — your monthly budget.
-(To see how the changes you make to your monthly budget and spending habits affect your credit score, you can see an overview of your free credit report, updated each month, on Credit.com.)
+(To see how the changes you make to your monthly budget and spending habits affect your credit score, you can see an overview of your free credit report, updated every 14 days, on Credit.com.)